CNA-Bld/CarrotJuicer/README.md

 3. You can investigate the responses with msgpack tools like `msgpack2json -di 123456789R.msgpack`.

 [Hakuraku](https://github.com/SSHZ-ORG/hakuraku) has a UI for investigating the captured packets [here](https://hakuraku.sshz.org/#/carrotjuicer).

+### `cjedb.json` and `master.mdb`

+Starting from v1.2, EXNOA-CarrotJuicer would print extra info that may help users to make strategic decisions.
+Some features depend on an optional external data file `cjedb.json`.
+If this file is missing, some features will be disabled.

+The Releases in this repo would bundle the latest file as of that time, but you may wish to check for updates [here](https://github.com/CNA-Bld/cjedb) from time to time, especially after a new charactor or support card is added.

+In addition, EXNOA-CarrotJuicer will attempt to read `master.mdb` directly from the game's data directory (in `%USERPROFILE%\AppData\LocalLow\Cygames\umamusume\master`) with a bundled SQLite engine.
+(Sorry for the bloating file size, but the game itself takes 4GB anyway, so we are as trivial as some rounding error.)
+If you somehow moved it, please at least make sure a link is available.

 ### `race_scenario`